In the College of Business and Innovation, class rank is determined as follows:

 DEGREE AUDIT REQUIREMENT (DARS)

 The Degree Audit Reporting System is an automated record that contains all of a student’s graduation requirements and tracks that student’s progress toward meeting those requirements.
 Degree audits are available to students upon request from the Office of Student Retention and Academic Success and online through the myUT portal Student Self-Service.
-Students are encouraged to keep current degree audits for their personal use and to discuss their degree audits with their academic advisers.
+Students are encouraged to keep current degree audits for their personal use and to discuss their degree audits with their academic advisors.

 Declaring or Changing a Major and/or Minor